 The post-World War II era saw the modernization and rapid development of the University.
 The main campus was transferred from Manila to Diliman in Quezon City.
 It was during this time that an independent Department of Philosophy was born.

-Finishing his studies under the tutelage of the logical positivist Rudolf Carnap, Dr. Ricardo Pascual led the newly-independent Department into the forefront of Anglo-American analytic philosophy.
+Finishing his studies under the tutelage of the logical positivist Rudolf Carnap, Dr. Ricardo Pascual (pictured left) led the newly-independent Department into the forefront of Anglo-American analytic philosophy.
 In the succeeding decades, the MA Philosophy program of the Department was established, bolstering the Filipino's capacity for research in traditional analytic problems.

 The dawn of the '90s saw distinct challenges in the local education sector.
 To heed this challenge, the Department pioneered the ground-breaking pedagogical innovation of Philosophy for Children (P4C) in the Philippines.
 This led to the organization of teachers' trainings on P4C as a tool for teaching critical thinking.